-Option Description Archive location Access to archives /filename:[file name] Backup file name Other than ASZ Archive name (when restoring or deleting files from ASZ).
-Can be obtained with asz_files) ASZ /password:[password] Specify the password for the archive (if required) Other than ASZ Specify the password for the ASZ (if required) ASZ /asz:[number of archive] Addresses to the ASZ and selects the archive (a full backup with or without increments).
-To get the archive number, use /asz_content ASZ /index:N N = Number of the backup in an archive: 1 = basic full backup 2 = 1st increment and so on 0 (default) = latest increment Selects a backup in a sequence of incremental backups inside the archive.
-To get a backup index from the ASZ, use /asz_content Any /net_user:[username] Specify a user name for network drive access Network drive /net_password:[password] Specify a password for network drive access Network drive /ftp_user:[username] Specify a user name for access to an FTP FTP server server /ftp_password:[password] Specify a password for access to an FTP server FTP server Backup options /incremental Set the backup type to incremental.
+- Communacy Option Description Archive location Access to archives Access to archives /filename:[file name] Backup file name Other than ASZ Archive name (when restoring or deleting files from ASZ).
+Can be obtained with asz_files) ASZ /password: [password] Specify the password for the archive (if required) Other than ASZ Specify the password for the ASZ (if required) ASZ /asz:[number of archive] Addresses to the ASZ and selects the archive (a full backup with or without increments).
+To get the archive number, use /asz_content ASZ /index:N get a backup index from the ASZ, use Any N = Number of the backup in an archive: 1 = basic full backup /asz_content 2 = 1st increment and so on 0 (default) = latest increment /net_user:[username] Specify a user name for network drive Network drive access /net_password:[password] Specify a password for network drive access Network drive /ftp_user:[username] Specify a user name for access to an FTP server FTP server /ftp_password:[password] Specify a password for access to an FTP server FTP server Backup options /incremental Set the backup type to incremental.
 If not specified or there is no basic full backup, a full backup will be created Any /differential Set the backup type to differential.
 If not specified or there is no basic full backup, a full backup will be created Any /compression:[09] Specify the data compression level.
-It ranges from 0 to 9 and is set to 3 by default Any /split:[size in MB] Split the backup into parts of the specified size Other than ASZ General options General options /oss_numbers Declares that numbers of partitions in the /partition option are adjusted for the MBR partition table rather than just as ascending numbers.
+It ranges from 0 to 9 and is set to 3 by default Any /split:[size in MB] Split the backup into parts of the specified size Other than ASZ General options /oss_numbers Declares that numbers of partitions in the /partition option are adjusted for the MBR partition table rather than just as ascending numbers.
 This means that primary partitions have numbers 1-1, 1-2, 1-3, 1-4; logical partitions numbers start with 1-5.
-For example, if the disk has one primary and two logical partitions, their numbers can appear as follows: /partition:1-1,1-2,1-3 Or /oss_numbers /partition:1-1,1-5,1-6 Any /reboot Reboot the computer after the operation is completed Any /log:[file name] Create a log file of the current operation with the specified file name Any /log_net_user:[remote user] If the log file is created on a network share, include the user name for logon to the share Any /log_net_password:[password] If the log file is created on a network share, include the password for logon to the share Any
+For example, if the disk has one primary and two logical partitions, their numbers can appear as follows: /partition:1-1,1-2,1-3 Or /oss_numbers /partition:1-1,1-5,1-6 Any /reboot Reboot the server after the operation is Any completed - /log:[file name] Create a log file of the current operation with the specified file name Any /log_net_user:[remote user] If the log file is created on a network share, include the user name for logon to the share Any /log_net_password:[password] If the log file is created on a network share, include the password for logon to the share Any